 Are you planning to pack up the family for a car journey to visit relatives this Christmas?
 Travelling during the holiday season can be stressful—heavy traffic, icy surfaces, and drunk drivers are three of the biggest hazards that holiday drivers face in the run-up to Christmas.
 Keep your family safe by following these safe seasonal driving tips:

-1) Plan out your journey.
+Plan out your journey

-2) Perform car maintenance.
+Perform car maintenance checks

-Especially if you’re headed on a longer journey, make sure your car is in top form before your travel.
-Have a mechanic inspect your engine, tyres, batteries, gauges, and fluid levels.
+To be fully secure in knowing that your car is roadworthy have a mechanic perform a Winter health check.
 The day of your trip, make sure that the car roof is clear of snow and ice and that you have a full tank of petrol before you depart.

-4) Be alert on the roadways.
+Be alert on the roadways